bateman/tpscanner-cli/README.md

  / / / ___/\ \/ __/ _ `/ _ \/ _ \/ -_) __/
 /_/ /_/  /___/\__/\_,_/_//_/_//_/\__/_/
 ```
+#

+TPScanner is a Python script that extracts prices of items from [Trovaprezzi.it](https://www.trovaprezzi.it/), sorts them, displays and saves the results in a spreadsheet.
+It also finds the best cumulative and individual deals.

 ![Intro Image](img/intro.gif)